miage-lille/dnd-kata/README.md

   })
 ```

-To be more conscice and explicit we can work from a `no_bonus` value:
+To be more concise and explicit we can work from a `no_bonus` value:

 ```ocaml
 let no_bonus = Abilities.{